Abbreviations : IDS : Île des Sœurs (Nun's Island) TF : Terre Ferme

-For the summer of 2018, the players must have been born before December 31st 2014.
-We cannot make any exceptions for the children born after this date.
-All things considered, children born December 31st 2014 will have priority; the others will be considered if there is still room available.
+For the summer of 2020, the players must have been born before December 31st 2016.
+We cannot make any exceptions for the children born after this date, this is a rule.

 We can make no exception.
-You have to be born on December 31st 2000 at the latest to play during the summer of 2018.
-You can always join the Metro League of Verdun.
-Please send an e-mail to that effect to email@example.com and we will put you in contact with the organizers.
+You have to be born on December 31st 2001 at the latest to play during the summer of 2019.

 It is important to inform his coach or team manager by e-mail or phone.